SaiKiran92/StaticTrafficAssignment.jl/README.md

 This package contains functions to load road network data in TNTP format.
 Check out [this GitHub repository](https://github.com/bstabler/TransportationNetworks) to learn more about the format and download some standard networks.

-I have implemented four algorithms: All-Or-Nothing, Method of Successive Averages, Frank-Wolfe and Conjugate Frank-Wolfe.
+I have implemented four assignment algorithms: All-Or-Nothing, Method of Successive Averages, Frank-Wolfe and Conjugate Frank-Wolfe.
 More will be coming soon.

 Custom delay functions are supported.
 Both UE and SO assignments can be easily calculated.

 Sorry about the lack of documentation.
-But I think the package is pretty readable for anyone with some experience with Julia.
 Will try to add a couple more examples soon.
+Also, I need to add proper tests ASAP.

 ## Coming soon
 ### Algorithms